Part of Unit: Projects

 Activities in this Lesson

-- Project Overview & Demonstrations - Demo / Modeling
+- Oxy-Fuel Cutting Project Directions - Demo / Modeling

-- Electrical Wiring Circuit Board - Assembly - Lab / Shop
+- Completing the Project - Lab / Shop

-At the end of each Lab/Shop session have prepared some sort of an organized clean-up routine.
+This activity will take place at the end of each Lab/Shop session.
+It is important to have prepared some sort of an organized clean-up routine.

 Things to consider are: